-Figure 2 shows the current implementation of the WiELD-CAVE gloves.
+Fig. 4 shows the current implementation of the WiELD-CAVE gloves.
 On the fingertips are the force sensitive resistors.
-Figure 3 is a snapshot of the inner circuitry of the armband enclosure, behind the Luminary ARM Cortex controller board is the analog to digital conversion circuitry.
-Not pictured is the interface from the glove itself to the enclosure, which is currently implemented as a ribbon cable with sufficient wires to send all of the data, for all nine of the inputs, to the controller.
+Fig. 5 is a snapshot of the inner circuitry of the armband enclosure, behind the Luminary ARM Cortex controller board is the circuitry that allows for the internal analog-to-digital conversion to work.
+Since the voltage that is permitted through the force sensitive resistors, even when the pressure is at the maximum allowed, is so small that it normally would not be detected.
+To compensate for this a series of amplifier circuits have been put behind the microcontroller.
+Not pictured is the interface from the glove itself to the enclosure, which is currently implemented as a ribbon cable [10] with a sufficient number of wires to send all of the data, for all nine of the inputs, to the controller.

-Fig 2: WiELD-CAVE Glove
+Fig. 4: WiELD-CAVE Glove

-Fig 3: WiELD-CAVE Transmitter for Glove
+Fig. 6: WiELD-CAVE Driver GUI